1958 Sterlington railroad collision: Accident

 As train #50 approached what was to become the scene of the accident, the engineer and a fireman and a road foreman were sitting the cab of locomotive #859 while the conductor, front brakeman and a flagman were located in the first coach of the train; the road foreman noted that after they departed Sloatsburg, they had seen train #53 coming up the line, but could not distinguish which track it was on because of the curve and vegetation alongside the tracks.
 When the road foreman and fireman saw train #53 on the westbound track, they notified the brakeman, who reduced the speed from 50 miles per hour to 20 miles per hour.
 Meanwhile, the engineer and the fireman entered the engine compartment of locomotive #859.

 On train #53, the crew was divided between cars; the engineer and his colleagues were in control of locomotive #1402, which was now running on the westbound mainline track north of Hillburn.
 The headlights were also dimmed on locomotive #1402.
 With no hold order for them, they continued on the westbound track.
 When the engineer of #1402 saw the oncoming train, the emergency brakes were activated.

 The two trains collided in front of the freight depot of the Erie Railroad in the hamlet of Sterlington.
 The two engines were described as being welded together from the force of the impact by officials responding to the scene, while several of the coaches on train #50 crashed into each other, pulling their wheels off the track.
 However, neither the locomotives or the cars behind them derailed.

+Number 53 was to be given a "31" order at Suffern interlocking tower ("SF").
+A "31" order requires the train to stop and the crew to physically sign for the order.
+A "19" order (which was issued at NJ to Train 50) can be handed up to the crew of a moving train.
+The tower operator at SF failed to use his signal to hold Number 53 as the rules required, and only after the train passed SF did he realize his fatal mistake.